zeyneponder/Titanic-Survival-Web-App/README.md

 # Titanic-Survival-Web-App

-This is a web app that predict if you can survive The Titanic, using streamlit.
+This is a web app that predicts if you can survive The Titanic.

 titanic.ipynb : All steps that i used for prediction (regression model)